oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 The device to device colour path contains as well the settings to receive and to output colours.
 This makes the storage of these settings necessary for a working colour management.
 Currently such settings are spread over various places.
-They are particially stored in application and OS databases or only particially embedded in profiles, like the vcgt tag.
+They are partially stored in application and OS databases or only partially embedded in profiles, like the vcgt tag.
 There should be a format developed and used, which makes it easy to combine both colour and settings characterisation.

 [Device Settings](/wiki/Device_Settings "wikilink")